 Therefore, the primary purpose of the captioned Project under Adaptation Fund, is to develop (i) grid connected 3 MW solar and 2.4 MW wind power plants to enhance national energy security during the lean season and to (ii) enhance agriculture production and productivity at the selected community level using alternative renewable energy resources.

-In preparation for Bhutan to tackle the climate change impact, it has been strategically proposed to pursue climate change impact adaptation at two levels, national and community level.
+In preparation for the Country to tackle the climate change impact, it has been strategically proposed to pursue climate change impact adaptation at two levels, national and community level.
 At the national level, it is aimed at securing the energy security by diversifying its supply-mix using alternative renewable energy resources and other at the community level, where climate resilient agriculture production and productivity, can be piloted by using Green Smart Technologies powered by alternative renewable energy resources.

 Project / Programme Objectives: